 Mallards are dabbling ducks.
 They tip themselves upside down and dip their head into the water to feed.
 They eat plants, seeds, roots, and small animals like insects, snails, and worms.
 The ducks sometimes move on to land to feed.
 Mallards are omnivores—creatures that eat both plants and animals.
 Only the female mallard quacks.
 The male produces a quieter call.

 The female usually builds her nest on the ground.
 Sometimes mallards make their nests in other areas, such as a hole in a tree trunk or a garden found on a roof.
 The female lays about twelve eggs that are greenish-grey in colour.

 After breeding, the ducks molt.
-During this process the birds lose their old and damaged flight feathers and grow new ones.
-The male resembles a female when he is molting.
+During this process, the birds lose their old and damaged flight feathers and grow new ones.
+The male looks like a female when he's molting.
 Molting is a dangerous as well as a useful process because the birds can't fly without their flight feathers.
 Mallards can fly at speeds of up to fifty-five miles an hour when they do have their flight feathers.